Liam-Robertson/Liam-Robertson/README.md

 - Open Animation - Web application to open source animation projects - allowing artist's to collaborate on animation
 - Astrophysics analysis - Using python to analyse star clusters for spiral galaxies

-There are many other projects as well, but I won't overview them all.
+There are lots of other projects as well, but I won't overview them all.